Why is My Boiler Leaking Water?

 A boiler leaking water needs the urgent attention of a heating engineer as it could lead to serious damage.

 Corroded pipes, high pressure and loose joints are all common causes of a boiler leaking water.
 If your boiler was only installed recently, the leak could be down to poor installation.

-If you’ve found that your boiler is leaking, even the slightest bit, don’t hesitate to contact an engineer as it could lead to corrosion, rust or could cause electrical parts to malfunction.
+Should you spot even the slightest leak, contact a heating engineer right away as the water could lead to corrosion, rust or cause electrical parts to malfunction.

-There are a few reasons why your boiler might be leaking, with high pressure and poor installation being among the most common causes.
-You shouldn’t attempt to repair the issue yourself, but you can take a few steps to prevent more water leaking into your home:
+If you’ve landed on this article, chances are your boiler is leaking.
+While you shouldn't attempt to repair the issue yourself, you can take a few steps to prevent more water leaking into your home:

 - Turn off the water supply